 If you're showing symptoms, read the information below to find the right route for your circumstances.

-Please note these tests are to check whether you are currently infected with Coronavirus, not to check whether you’ve had the virus in the past.
+Please note this type of test is to check whether you are currently infected with Coronavirus.
+It does not diagnose if you have had the virus in the past.

 Physical symptoms which should be tested for Coronavirus